DiogoCoelho98/yelpcamp/README.md

 - Passport is integrated for authentication middleware, supporting various authentication strategies such as OAuth and local username/password authentication.
 It enhances application security by managing user authentication and access control, ensuring secure user interactions and data protection.
 Passport-google-oauth20 simplifies Google OAuth 2.0 authentication integration.
 By leveraging Google's authentication service, it allows users to sign in securely using their Google accounts, enhancing user convenience and authentication security within the application.
 Passport-local and passport-local-mongoose provide authentication strategies for local username/password authentication.
 These packages streamline the implementation of user registration, login, and session management, ensuring secure access control and authentication processes.

 - These decisions were driven by the need to implement robust, scalable, and secure features while maintaining high performance and usability standards throughout the development of the application.
-Each npm package contributes uniquely to achieving these goals, ensuring a reliable and efficient application that meets both user expectations and industry standards.
+Each npm package contributes uniquely to achieve these goals, ensuring a reliable and efficient application that meets both user expectations and industry standards.

 ## Features
 - **Browse through a list of campgrounds**